PedroACFerreira/File_Sync/README.md

 # File Synchronization Script

 The scripts here allow for two folders to be selected for one-way synchronization.
+Crated as a task for Veeam Software.
 Includes a **Simple** and **Extended** script and optional an **GUI**.

 ![GitHub License](https://img.shields.io/github/license/PedroACFerreira/File_Sync)